 When given over a period of time, allergy shots can stop or reduce the symptoms of allergy attacks.

-The allergy, asthma, and immunology specialists at UPMC Pinnacle understand that allergies can be inconvenient, uncomfortable, and in some cases, potentially life-threatening.
+The allergy, asthma, and immunology specialists at UPMC in central Pa. understand that allergies can be inconvenient, uncomfortable, and in some cases, potentially life-threatening.
 That’s why we provide allergen immunotherapy (allergy shots) to help stop or reduce symptoms of allergies.

 Our specialists offer allergy shots as part of a comprehensive, personalized treatment plan that may combine allergy medications, emergency medications, and patient education to help you get the long-term allergy relief you need.